-That woman was not amused to see the video of the March 2018 incident.
+That woman, Bvonnea McClendon, was not amused to see the video of the March 2018 incident.

-"Embarrassing, demoralizing and very traumatic," she said while fighting back tears.
+"Embarrassing, demoralizing and very traumatic," McClendon said while fighting back tears.
 "I feel like I was being mocked."

 Also not thrilled: the Fraternal Order of Police president Tommy Reyes.